 Popularized during World War II, pin-curls were a way for women to style their hair in the popular curly looks of the decade without the use of heat.
 In fact, they rarely used hair products at all, since these were heavily rationed during the war.
 Most vintage hairstyles from that era used pin-curls as a starting point.

 Step 1: Divide your hair into 3-inch sections.
 Spritz your hair with some detangling spray, like TRESemmé Pro Pure Detangle and Smooth Leave-In Conditioner, then brush hair out to remove any knots.
-Follow with some wave-enhancing cream, such as Dove Amplified Textures Twist In Moisture Shaping Butter Cream, to help encourage ringlets to form.

 Step 2: Follow by wrapping hair around one finger, curling it up towards your roots.